Creating Digital Content

 For Academics, Thought Leaders, Coaches, Writers & Speakers

 My name is Mary Poffenroth and I have been creating original digital courses for university undergraduate biology and environmental science since 2008.
 Below are my best practices.
+Feel free to share and also check out @ONE for free ProDev for educators in the digital space.
+Additional resources can be found at ASBMB.org.

 In addition to teaching at San Jose State University, I study the intersection of fear, creativity, and innovation.
 I take research out of academia and into growth driven organizations to cultivate a more empowering corporate culture.